 What is a firm?

-A firm is an organized entity engaged in economic activities, typically involving the production or sale of goods and services.
+A firm is an organised entity engaged in economic activities, typically involving the production or sale of goods and services.
 It serves as a fundamental unit in business, encompassing various structures and sizes.
 Business firms play a crucial role in the economy by creating jobs, driving innovation, and contributing to economic growth.
 These firms operate in various sectors, including service, manufacturing, and technology.
 They are often characterised by their structure, whether as sole proprietorships, partnerships, or corporations.
 Understanding the dynamics of business firms helps in analysing market behaviour and competition.
 By effectively managing resources and strategically planning, business firms can enhance profitability and sustainability in an ever-evolving marketplace.

 Difference between firm and company